juliaphelps/RepData_PeerAssessment1/PA1_template.md

 ggplot(meanIntervals, aes(interval, steps)) +
     ##geom_point(alpha=0.3, size=2) +
     geom_line(size=0.3) +
-    ggtitle("Total Steps over 5 Second Intervals:  NAs included") +
+    ggtitle("Average Steps over 5 Second Intervals:  NAs included") +
     labs(x="5 Second Intervals of Day") +
     labs(y="Steps ")
 ```

 ![](PA1_template_files/figure-html/meanIntervalsPlot-1.png)

+From the plot, we are able to detect a pretty strong trend in the activity
+patterns of the subject.
+There is a marked rest-period in the morning, followed
+by a period of much more intense activity (perhaps going to work or going for a
+run?), followed by a quick decline into slower activity throughout the afternoon
+and early evening and finally dropping back down to little or no activity at
+night.

-From the plot, we can see that the maximum average steps-per-interval appears to
+We can also see that the maximum average steps-per-interval appears to
 be located at an interval somewhere in the mid-800s.
 We can look at the data a
 little more closely to determine the exact interval where the average steps is
 highest: